Aleman778/Website-Generator/README.md

 # [generator.h](https://github.com/Aleman778/website_generator/blob/main/generator.h)

-It's a simple static site generator which can be included to provide an functions for generating static sites.
-For an example see the [demo.c](https://github.com/Aleman778/website_generator/blob/main/demo.c) file.
+Is a simple API for creating static site generators, and is shipped in a single C header file that can easily be included in your project.
+This repository includes a very simple demo, for an example implementation see the [demo.c](https://github.com/Aleman778/website_generator/blob/main/demo.c) file.
 And the result from running that is the [generated.html](https://github.com/Aleman778/website_generator/blob/main/generated.html).

 ## Features